-It is to note that the polyconvexity with respect to the arguments is not a necessary condition for the elastic potential to fulfill the physics, but rather a convenient assumption for the potential minimization.
-Furthermore, a proof that the output elastic potential $\psi$ and its derivative are zero at undeformed state can be found in Appendix~\ref{app:psi_undeformed}
+It is should be noted that the polyconvexity with respect to the arguments is not a necessary condition for the free energy to fulfill the physics.
+Furthermore, a proof that the output free energy $\psi$ and its derivative are zero at undeformed state can be found in Appendix~\ref{app:psi_undeformed}.